-To meet the high demand for the healthcare professionals the Vietnamese government has enacted laws to improve the admission ability of medical university students and provide students with quality education.
-Vietnam provides quality education at affordable prices.
-Studying MBBS in Vietnam is a great choice for Indian students.
-In Vietnam, about 20 universities and health science schools provide medical education for students.
+To meet the high demand for healthcare professionals the Vietnamese government has enacted laws to improve the admission ability of medical university students and provide students with quality education.
+Getting Admission to MBBS in Vietnam is the best choice for Indian students.
+In Vietnam, about 20 medical universities, very affordable fees, and health science schools provide medical education for students.

 These universities are spread across the country and have contributed to the process of strengthening the national health system.
 Students receive face-to-face training and clinical training during the course.
 Since most medical universities have their own hospitals, students can get real-time experience during the course.

 |University Name||Semester-wise tuition fees||Hostel and Accommodation expenses in INR/Month|